Impact of the COVID-19 pandemic on the LGBTQ community: LGBTQ+ bars and restaurants

 LGBTQ+ themed bars, nightclubs and restaurants already faced difficulties prior to the COVID-19 pandemic, and have been in decline since approximately 2002.
 In the 1980s, there were more than 200 lesbian bars in the US, and as of November 2020 there were about 15.

 Bars of various backgrounds across the United States have faced especial difficulties during the COVID-19 pandemic.
 LGBT bars often carry additional sentimental or historical value to their clientele, and are often used as a cornerstone of LGBTQ+ community building and social support for people who disproportionately may not receive that support elsewhere.

 Some bars have permanently shut down due to financial difficulties amid COVID-19.
 Others have managed to survive, often through restructuring of how they serve clients or through fundraising, grants, and government loans.
 A study indicated that businesses run by women or minorities may be on the receiving end of discrimination when trying to receive PPP loans, which would uniquely affect many LGBT themed bars and other businesses.

 The historic Stonewall Inn was among those poorly affected by public health restrictions, leading to closed doors and outstanding bills.
 A fundraiser raised money for the bar's staff.
 A lesbian bar, Henrietta Hudson, hosted Zoom calls to cheer up regulars and raised money through GoFundMe in order to keep the bar afloat.
 Manhattan and Brooklyn gay bars faced similar problems.
 Ginger's Bar, one of the last of three lesbian bars in New York City and the last one standing in its Brooklyn neighborhood, faced potentially permanent closure.

 Various other gay bars across New York City experienced difficulty.
 Black-owned gay bars, also faced financial adversity in the face of the pandemic, including two in Harlem.
 The Alibi Lounge was affected by city mandates in March 2020, applied for government assistance, and set up a community fundraiser, which raised $165,000.
 Black LGBTQ+ Americans were disproportionately affected economically by the pandemic according to a survey released by the Human Rights Campaign.
 Black LGBTQ+ bars provide a space for people who may have faced racial prejudice in other gay bars.
 Therapy, a Hell's Kitchen gay bar, closed in March 2020 due to financial difficulties following from the pandemic.

 Las Vegas Lounge, a trans bar which was the target of a 2018 shooting, applied for a loan through the PPP, but were denied.
 The bar, which had been open since the 1990s, subsequently closed permanently in May 2020.
 At least four gay bars in West Hollywood and one in North Hollywood were closed permanently.
-Two gay-themed Latino nightclubs in Greater Los Angeles hosted live-streaming shows to support performers who couldn't normally perform their jobs due to shutdowns.
+Two gay-themed Latino nightclubs in Greater Los Angeles hosted live-streaming shows to support performers who could not normally perform their jobs due to shutdowns.